 Large companies spend an awful lot of time and money making sure they have the right people in the right jobs so they can operate at peak performance.
 Before that meant having someone on hand constantly looking through CVs to try and find the best performers before their competitors snapped them up, but now all of that information has moved online.
 Using a web scraper to harvest job market data from cv libraries and social networks like LinkedIn gives headhunters a huge list of potential applicants.
 They can then examine the data further however they please, by discipline, location, salaries and more to essentially automate the process.
 Once they narrow the field enough they can proceed knowing they aren’t wasting their time interviewing unqualified applicants.

 The reverse is true also – a savvy professional might use a scraper to collate job market information so they know what disciplines are valuable and what areas pay more or less.
 They could also monitor job postings, or look at turnover rates.
 The applications are endless.

 And that’s really the point – every day it seems like someone is thinking of a new and exciting way to analyse and apply data to solve a problem or carve out a niche.
 These are just a few examples of how web scrapers are being used to get an edge right now, but no matter what you’re looking to gain from web scraping, whether you’re a business or an individual, there is no such thing as too much data.
-If you have a web scraping job you’d like to talk to us about please fill out this form and we’ll get back to you within 24 hours.
+If you have a web scraping job you’d like to talk to us about please contact us and we’ll get back to you within 24 hours.
 Happy scraping!